 Rate of Increase.
 At the start of the Euro crisis, countries like Spain and Portugal had low debt levels.
 However, a budget deficit of 10% of GDP, means total government debt will be increasing very rapidly.
 UK debt at 64% of GDP is quite respectable by historical standards, but, annual borrowing is around 10-12% of GDP, so markets are more concerned about the rate of increase.

 Liquidity.
 Countries in the Euro have proved much more susceptible to rising interest rates.
 The UK has benefited from having a Central Bank willing to create money and buy bonds.
 This keeps interest rates low and gives markets confidence there will be no liquidity crisis.
 But, Euro countries don’t have this.
-If investors don’t buy enough bonds, there is no guarantee a Central Bank will deal with temporary liquidity crisis.
+If investors don’t buy enough bonds, there is no guarantee a Central Bank will deal with a temporary liquidity crisis.
 This is one reason why Euro countries have been susceptible at even relatively low debt to GDP ratios.

 Total debt – Private + Public Sector Debt